radicazz/laya/README.md

-# laya
+# 🧱 laya

-An intuitive C++ wrapper for the excellent [SDL](https://github.com/libsdl-org/SDL) library.
+An intuitive wrapper that seamlessly integrates [SDL](https://github.com/libsdl-org/SDL) with modern C++.

-The goal is to provide a clean, type-safe, and idiomatic C++ interface for SDL3 and its extensions that feels natural while preserving the full power and flexibility of SDL3.
+The idea behind *laya* is to provide a clean, type-safe and idiomatic C++ interface for SDL and its extensions that feels natural while preserving the full power and flexibility of the underlying C library.

 ---

 ## Vision

-SDL is a battle-tested, low-level, multimedia and windowing library with excellent portability written in C. It is widely used in game development and other performance-critical applications however, when consuming it with C++, developers often find themselves writing boilerplate code to manage resources and ensure safety.
-This is not only tedious but also error-prone and detracts from the productivity and expressiveness that C++ can offer.

-By providing a modern C++20 wrapper around SDL3, *laya* aims for:
+By carefully wrapping SDL in a modern C++20 interface, *laya* aims to provide:

 - **Performance**: Minimal overhead compared to using SDL3 directly, ensuring that applications remain fast and responsive.
 - **Completeness**: Full coverage (long-term goal) of SDL3 features, ensuring that no functionality is lost in translation.
 - **Ergonomics**: A clean, intuitive API that leverages C++20 features to reduce boilerplate and improve code clarity.
 - **Portability**: The library should support all platforms that compile C++20.
 - **Safety**: Use strong typing, RAII, and other modern C++ idioms to minimize common pitfalls like resource leaks and undefined behavior.
-- **Flexibility**: Allow users to choose between linking against a system-installed SDL3 or using a vendored version provided by *laya*.
+- **Flexibility**: Allow users to choose between linking against a system-installed SDL or using a vendored version provided by *laya*.

 ---